Damage to the Battery Could Cause Lenovo ThinkPad Laptops to Overheat and Catch Fire

 What should consumers do?

-Consumers should immediately determine whether their laptop is included in the recall.
 Consumers with recalled laptops are advised to stop using them immediately and contact Lenovo Services at (800) 426-7378 for assistance in locating the nearest authorized repair center for inspection and repair.